 You can contact the ombudsman by phone, where the ombudsman will take your details and send you a filled-in complaint form.
-Or you can complete its online.
+Or you can complete its.
 Where possible, you should scan and email any documents you're relying on.
 If you send the ombudsman original documents, you might not get them back.

 When the ombudsman receives your complaint form, it'll make sure that it's completed correctly and that the nature of your complaint is one of the issues it deals with.
 Once the ombudsman confirms this, it'll investigate your complaint.

 The ombudsman starts by contacting your energy supplier for information about what has happened so far.
 Once it has all the facts, it'll first try to resolve the complaint informally.

 If this isn't possible, the complaint will be referred to an ombudsman investigation officer.
 The investigation officer will write a provisional conclusion and send it to both you and the energy supplier.
 If you both accept the provisional conclusion, it'll become the final decision, and the energy supplier must carry out any required solution.

 You should tell the ombudsman if you or the energy supplier feels that the ombudsman has made a significant error, or if new important evidence has come out that could have had a real effect on the ombudsman's decision.
 Any comments or evidence received at this stage will be passed on to the ombudsman to consider when making the final decision.